WeDevelop4You/LaravelMultipleMailers/README.md

 # Laravel Multiple Mailers

-I made this package because I wanted to use multiple mails. it is a small simple package to use multiple mails in Laravel.
-I'm not really going to expand it any further. only if I want to add functions myself. you are free to use the package and here is a little explanation of how to use it.
+I made this package because I wanted to use multiple mails.
+It is a small simple package to use multiple mails in Laravel.
+I'm not really going to expand it any further.
+Only if I want to add functions myself.
+You are free to use the package and here is a little explanation of how to use it.

 ## Installation
-PHP 7.0 or higher and tested on Laravel 7 are required.
+PHP 7.0 or higher and Laravel 7 are required.

+> Its only tested on Laravel 7

 Require this package with composer.